metasong/iam-data/documents/design patterns_191.md

 ![=100%*](https://upload.wikimedia.org/wikipedia/commons/4/4e/W3sDesign_Flyweight_Design_Pattern_UML.jpg)
 https://en.wikipedia.org/wiki/Flyweight_pattern

 not all flyweight subclasses need to be shared. the flyweight interface enables sharing; it doesn't enforce it.(rows has many columns, and column has many charactors in article.
-They have shared flyweight charactor children , but they are not shared)
+They have shared flyweight charactor children at bottom level, but they are not shared)

 What problems can the Flyweight design pattern solve?